johnabel/gillespy/README.md

 ##Installation

-Installation instructions are provided for linux Ubuntu and OSX.
+Installation instructions are provided for Linux Ubuntu and OSX.

 ##### Ubuntu